 Recognized as the preferred method for cannabis drug testing, urine screenings are often used as a benchmark to detect for cannabis use.
-Most urine drug tests utilize a specific sensitivity for the cutoff concentration of THC-COOH.
-The most common cutoff concentration point is 50 nanoggrams per milliliter (ng/mL), as suggested by the Substance Abuse and Mental Health Services Administration (SAMSHA).
+Most urine tests utilize a specific sensitivity for the cutoff concentration of THC-COOH.
+The most common cutoff concentration point is 50 nanograms per milliliter (ng/mL), as suggested by the Substance Abuse and Mental Health Services Administration (SAMHSA).

-According to a May 2017 review published in Mayo Clinic Proceedings, weed can be detected in the system for up to three days in occasional users, five to seven days in moderate users, 10 to 15 days in daily users, and more than 30 days for chronic users who consume multiple times a day.
+According to a May 2017 review published in Mayo Clinic Proceedings, weed can be detected in urine for up to three days in occasional users, five to seven days in moderate users, 10 to 15 days in daily users, and more than 30 days for chronic users who consume multiple times a day.

-For example, if someone smokes a joint and exhales near someone who doesn't use cannabis, THC can be transferred to the non-smoker's head or body hair.
-A 2015 study found that, after giving participants 50 milligrams of THCA every day for one month, no THC was found in the hair specimen samples, but THC-COOH was still detected.
+For example, if someone smokes a joint and exhales near someone who doesn't consume cannabis, THC can be transferred to the non-smoker's head or body hair.
+The same Scientific Reports study found that, after giving participants 50 milligrams of THCA every day for one month, no THC was found in the hair specimen samples, but THC-COOH was still detected.
 As for the detection period, the hair follicle drug test timeline is much broader than with urine and blood tests, sometimes detecting the presence of THC up to 90 days after use.